Skip to main content

 Transformations are not supported when this flag is enabled.

-• Azure Storage: The content will be sent as Byte Arrays containing Base64 Encoded Strings.
-To ease conversion back to the file's original format, set the Message Outbound Format to a text-type like .txt.
-When fetching files that used Binary handling, fetch them as strings, convert them from Base64 to a Byte Array and finally write the array to a Stream.
+• Azure Storage: The content is sent as byte arrays containing Base64-encoded strings.
+To simplify conversion back to the original format, set the Message Outbound Format to a text type such as .txt.
+When fetching files handled as binary, fetch them as strings, convert them from Base64 to a byte array, and write the array to a stream.
 Example:

 // fetch your data then convert